 Some people thought I made it to business school because I had straight As for my A-levels.
 I didn’t.
 I made it in based on discretionary criteria because I represented Singapore for Weiqi which was a hobby I had since I was 7.
 Subtle flex there, I know.
-But if I were to be honest with myself and if everyone allowed me to be candid, being able to think and strategize has always been something I am very proud of and I never realized how much learning chess/Weiqi has benefitted me till the later years in my life.
+But if I were to be honest with myself, and if everyone allowed me to be candid, being able to think and strategize has always been something I am very proud of, and I never realized how much learning chess/Weiqi has benefitted me till the later years in my life.
 Being trained to think of the big picture felt more useful than anything I learned in school.
 Losing a match also got me to learn how to accept failure and that someone was better than me, and the only way I could make up for it was to put in the effort to be better.
-Chess was brutal because there is no one else to blame for the loss but yourself and you had to learn to deal with failure to get good at it.
+Chess was brutal because there was no one else to blame for the loss but yourself, and you had to learn to deal with failure to get good at it.

 A lot of the successes I feel I have today and good decisions I’ve made are not attributed to the fact that I went to business school, but because I had a hobby that really trained me to think differently, experiment, and take into account the big picture while not neglecting the details.
 The other thing that I felt contributed to whatever I have now is, of course, my failures.
 And I can’t begin to tell you how grateful I am for failing during the earlier parts of my life.

 I have my career now because I failed at my studies.
 I have my marriage now because I was living with people who made me feel like a failure.
 I learned tenacity because I failed, failed, and kept failing.
-I know it all sounds cliché, but you won’t understand the value of failure until you go through the whole process yourself and this takes years and even decades to appreciate.
+I know it all sounds cliché, but you won’t understand the value of failure until you go through the whole process yourself, and this takes years and even decades to appreciate.

 I always felt business school was a very soul-less place because you graduate feeling like a machine.
-They would sell the faculty as something that is life-changing and that it would be a journey that would turn you into someone who can change the world.
-Learning about finance, the stock market, marketing, was definitely useful but it never felt inspiring because I can safely say most business school graduates don’t end up changing the world but end up being cogs in a machine.
+They would sell the faculty as something life-changing and that it would be a journey that would turn you into someone who can change the world.
+Learning about finance, the stock market, and marketing was definitely useful but it never felt inspiring because I can safely say most business school graduates don’t end up changing the world but end up being cogs in a machine.
 I don’t want to digress too much and go into how many crises and moral hazards Wall Street has caused.